temporalio/documentation/docs/archive-data.md

 ./temporal-server start
 ```

 Then register a new Namespace with Archival enabled.

 ```bash
 ./tctl --ns samples-namespace namespace register --gd false --history_archival_status enabled --retention 0
 ```

-Next, run a sample workflow such as the [helloworld temporal sample](https://github.com/temporalio/temporal-go-samples/tree/master/helloworld).
+Next, run a sample Workflow such as the [helloworld temporal sample](https://github.com/temporalio/temporal-go-samples/tree/master/helloworld).

 Once execution has finished Archival will occur.